hlascelles/karina_personal_website/_posts/kitchen/2011-03-01-beetroot-walnut-salad.md

 * Meanwhile, remove segments from the grapefruits and break them up into bite size pieces.
 * Make the dressing - place olive oil, mustard, salt and vinegar into a small glass jar.
 Close the lid and shake violently.
 If your grapefruits released a lot of juice during prep, you can use 15g of the juice instead of vinegar.
 * Mix grapefruit segments with beetroot, walnuts, black pepper and the dressing.
-* Cover the bottoms of the individual plates with arugula and top with the salad.
+* Cover the bottoms of the individual plates with cruciferous greens and top with the salad.

 **Inspired by:** my travels in Georgia, where beetroots and walnuts were frequently on my plate.